 Despite not caring for the Twilight series, that Meyer is most famously known for, I did overall enjoy The Host, which prompted me to give The Chemist a chance.

-The book starts off slow as Meyer pats herself on the pat for several pages to tell you of all the cool devices her leading lady Juliana,…er ah Alex – whatever her name is, comes up with to safe guard herself against the unnamed government agency that is out to finish the job of killing her.
-Despite all the precautions of booby trapped doors and poisoned jewelry, she forgot to fail safe herself against her own stupidity.
+The book starts off slow as Meyer pats herself on the back for several pages for demonstrating all the cool devices her leading lady Juliana,…er ah Alex – whatever her name is, comes up with to safeguard herself against the unnamed government agency that is out to kill her.
+Despite all the precautions of booby-trapped doors and poisoned jewelry, she forgot to fail-safe herself against her own stupidity.

-Answering an email from her former employer; the one who is trying to kill her, taking a job from them without double checking any of the information and of course falls into a case of mistaken identity.
-Abducting the wrong person; the civilian Daniel, and putting herself in the cross hairs of a new enemy; Kevin, Daniel’s black ops brother.
+Alex answers an email from her former employer; the one who is trying to kill her, and accepts a job without double-checking any of the information which of course leads to a case of mistaken identity.
+Alex abducts the wrong person, a civilian named Daniel, which puts herself in the crosshairs of a new enemy; Kevin, Daniel’s black ops brother.

-The proceeding romance is cliche and takes away from the chemistry and espionage that is actually interesting.
+The proceeding romance is cliche and takes away from the espionage tactics that are actually interesting.
 Meyer does a great job of showing distinct personalities between the two brothers.
 The good-natured, warm and naive Daniel and the strong, capable and brutish Kevin.
-I can see a case for falling for either one of the borthers, but none for falling for Alex.
-Another conventionally unattractive woman who; by her own accounts, has no social skills.
-Well at least she’s smart …when it comes to chemical compounds that is.
+I can see a case for falling for either one of the brothers, but none for falling for Alex.
+Who is another conventionally, unattractive woman who, by her own accounts, has no social skills.
+Well at least she’s smart…when it comes to chemical compounds that is.

-Meyer could have played on a sense of hero worship for Daniel, who she kinda saves (although it’s completely her fault he was even in danger) or kindred spirits with Kevin, since they both are from the same underground government agency world, but nope.
-“I like your face” is the only reason stated for the instant attraction/bond/love towards Alex.
-Which is flimsy enough as is, but even more baffling since Alex’s face is black and blue from a fight for the entire story.
-Undercutting the single stated the reason for liking her right from the start.
+Meyer could have played on Daniel’s hero worship for Alex, who kinda saved him (although it’s completely her fault he was even in danger) or the kindred spirit with Kevin, since they both are from the same underground government agency world, but nope.
+“I like your face”, is the only reason stated for the instant attraction/bond/love towards Alex.
+Which is flimsy enough as is, but even more baffling since Alex’s face is black and blue from a fight the entire story.
+Undercutting the reasoning for the attraction right from the start.

-A romance would have worked better if it was something unspoken or played up as a joke like; “Hey if we get out of this alive I’ll take you on that date.”
-To create a sense of tension and longing, to make readers desperate for everyone to get out alive, so they can live out that romance that they never acted on because they we too busy running for their lives.
-Instead it feels forced and inappropriate and takes away from the sense of danger and action that what was actually working for the story. —(Low)Borrow It
+A romance would have worked better if it was something unspoken or played up as a joke like, “Hey if we get out of this alive, I’ll take you on that date.”
+Creating a sense of tension and longing, to make readers desperate for everyone to get out alive, so they can live out that romance that they never acted on because they were too busy running for their lives.
+Instead, the romance feels forced, ill-timed, and takes away from the sense of danger and action that what was actually working for the story. —(Low)Borrow It